Novel Fourier Quadrature Transforms and Analytic Signal Representations for Nonlinear and Non-stationary Time Series Analysis: Results and discussions

 \subsection{Speech signal analysis}

-An estimation of the instantaneous fundamental frequency $F_0$ is a most important problem in speech processing, because it arises in numerous applications, such as language identification \cite{lang}, speaker recognition \cite{speaker}, emotion analysis \cite{emotion}, speech compression and voice conversion \cite{spcomp, voice}.
-Figure \ref{fig:Speech_FDM} (a) shows a segment of voiced speech signal (top) from CMU-Arctic database \cite{cmu1} sampled at $F_s=32000$ Hz, corresponding electroglottograph (EGG) signal (middle), and differenced EGG (bottom) signal.
-Figure \ref{fig:Speech_FDM} (b), top plot, shows magnitude spectrum of speech signal where $F_0$ is around 132 Hz, and energy of speech signal is concentrated on harmonics of $F_0$, and the magnitude spectrum of differenced EGG (DEGG) signal is shown in bottom plot that also indicate $F_0$ around 132 Hz.
-Figure \ref{fig:Speech_FDM} (c) shows a decomposition of speech segment into a set of nine FIBFs (FIBF1--FIBF9) and a low frequency component (LFC) using the FDM.
-Figure \ref{fig:Speech_FDM} (d) presents TFE representation obtained from the FDM where $F_0$ and its harmonics are clearly separated in distinct frequency bands.
-Thus, the FDM is able to achieve and follow the proposed model \eqref{eqfdm} precisely.
+Estimation of the instantaneous fundamental frequency $F_0$ is the most important problem in speech processing, because it arises in numerous applications, such as language identification \cite{lang}, speaker recognition \cite{speaker}, emotion analysis \cite{emotion}, speech compression and voice conversion \cite{spcomp, voice}.
+Figure \ref{fig:Speech_FDM} (a) shows a segment of a voiced speech signal (top) from the CMU-Arctic database \cite{cmu1} sampled at $F_s=32000$ Hz, corresponding to the electroglottograph (EGG) signal (middle), and the differenced EGG (bottom) signal.
+Figure \ref{fig:Speech_FDM} (b), top plot, shows the magnitude spectrum of the speech signal where $F_0$ is around 132 Hz, and the energy of the speech signal is concentrated on harmonics of $F_0$, and the magnitude spectrum of the differenced EGG (DEGG) signal is shown in the bottom plot, which also indicates $F_0$ around 132 Hz.
+Figure \ref{fig:Speech_FDM} (c) shows a decomposition of the speech segment into a set of ten FIBFs (FIBF1--FIBF10), a high frequency component (FIBF11), and a low frequency component (LFC) using the FDM, where FIBF1 captures $F_0$ and harmonic components of $F_0$ are encapsulated in FIBF2--FIBF10.
+Figure \ref{fig:Speech_FDM} (d) presents the TFE representation obtained from the FDM, where $F_0$ and its harmonics are clearly separated in distinct frequency bands.

+Authors in \cite{New9} studied event-based method for $F_0$ estimation from voiced speech based on eigenvalue decomposition of Hankel matrix, and method uses iterative approach to estimates $F_0$ which is computationally complex, moreover, it is difficult for method to estimate all harmonics of $F_0$ accurately.
+On the other hand, the FDM-based approach presented in this study is able and efficient to implement, achieve, and follow the proposed model \eqref{eqfdm} precisely.